How Are Air Mattresses Made?

 Cheap Manufacturing Process

 One of the reasons why air mattresses have become so popular is the fact that they are significantly inexpensive.
-Industry experts have revealed that manufacturing them with PVC comes at significantly lower costs when compared to the others.

-Industry players are therefore able to make their product lines available to consumers at affordable prices.
-You definitely do not have to break the bank in order to get a quality inflatable mattress.
+You do not have to break the bank to get a quality inflatable mattress.

 Disadvantages of PVC for Air Mattresses